digitoimistodude/air-light/README.md

 ## Air - A minimalist WordPress starter theme

 Air is designed to be a minimal starting point for a WordPress project at [Digitoimisto Dude Oy](https://www.dude.fi), a Finnish boutique digital agency in the center of Jyväskylä.
-Theme is shallowly based on [_s]("https://github.com/automattic/_s") and [milligram]("https://github.com/milligram/milligram").
+Theme is shallowly based on [_s]("https://github.com/automattic/_s").

 This theme is built to be very straightforward, front end developer friendly and only partly modular by its structure.